Contents

 What Is Concussion?

 Concussion is a form of traumatic brain injury (TBI) caused by a bump or blow to the head that disrupts normal brain function.
-Concussions range in severity from mild to severe.
+Concussions range in severity from mild TBI to severe.

 Among the public, sports injuries, bicycle and vehicle accidents, and falls are the most common causes of concussion.